wozaimoyu/MSTGAN/README.md

 # MSTGAN
-MSTGAN: A Multi-slot Conditional Generative Adversarial Network Based on Swin Transformer for Channel Estimatio
+MSTGAN: A Multi-slot Conditional Generative Adversarial Network Based on Swin Transformer for Channel Estimation
 ## Model

 Trained models are saved at checkpoint.